realbakari/Bakari-Mustafa-Site/reading/seed-to-harvest.md

 ---
 title: Seed to Harvest
 layout: page
-excerpt: The complete Patternist series-the acclaimed science fiction epic of a world transformed by a secret race of telepaths and their devastating rise to power.
+excerpt: ''
 comments: false
 image: "/uploads/nurture-growth.jpg"
+description: The complete Patternist series-the acclaimed science fiction epic of a world transformed by a secret race of telepaths and their devastating rise to power.

 ---
 ![](/uploads/9780446698900.jpg)